-Psychotherapy is not easily described.
-It varies depending on the therapist and the client, and the particular challenges people bring to therapy.
-The key to my clients’ successes in therapy is the willingness to work.
+Psychotherapy varies depending on the therapist and the client, and the challenges people bring to therapy.
+Key to my clients’ successes is the willingness to work.
 To work on subjects we discuss during our sessions as well as at home.
-I sometimes suggest homework for between sessions I think is helpful.
+I sometimes suggest homework for between sessions that I think is helpful.

 Risks and Benefits of Therapy

 Psychotherapy has risks and benefits.
 It often involves discussing unpleasant events or aspects of your life.
 You may experience uncomfortable feelings.
 Sadness, guilt, anger, frustration, loneliness, and helplessness are not uncommon.
 Psychotherapy has also shown to have benefits for people who use it.
 Therapy often leads to better relationships, solutions to specific problems, and significant reductions in feelings of distress.
 Therapy success is often not straightforward, but a case of “two steps forward/one step back”.

 The Therapeutic Process

 Our first few sessions involve an evaluation of your needs.
 During this time, we both decide if I am the best person to help you reach your treatment goals.
 We discuss what brings you to therapy, background information and any goals that you want to work on.
 By the end of these sessions, we will have a plan on how to proceed over the upcoming sessions.

 Sessions are a 50-minute hour.
 Frequency of sessions is based on how often you would like to meet, as well as what may be therapeutically in your best interest.